 6.2.
 The Species-Specificity of Verbal and Introspective Evidence.
 The study of consciousness appears to rely, partly, but in an essential way, on researchers' or participants' introspections or verbal reports, which need somehow to be related to physical or functional processes.
 We know about dream experiences, inner speech, visual imagery, and the boundary between subliminal and superliminal sensory experiences partly because of what people judge or say about their experiences.
 Despite disagreements about ontology and method, this appears to be broadly accepted among theorists of consciousness (e.g., Dennett 1991; Goldman 1997; Chalmers 2004; Hatfield 2005/2009; Piccinini 2003; Hurlburt 2011; Tsuchiya, Frässle, Wilke, and Lamme 2016; Overgaard 2017).
 I have argued elsewhere that introspection is a highly unreliable tool for learning about general structural features of consciousness, including the sparseness or abundance of human experience (Schwitzgebel 2011).
-However, even if we grant a certain amount of achievable consensus about the scope and structure of human consciousness, and how it relates to human brain states and psychological function, inferring beyond our species to very different types of animals involves serious epistemic risks.
+However, even if we grant substantial achievable consensus about the scope and structure of human consciousness, and how it relates to human brain states and psychological function, inferring beyond our species to very different types of animals involves serious epistemic risks.

 Behavior and physiology are directly observable (or close enough), but the presence or absence of consciousness must normally be inferred - or at least this is so once we move beyond the most familiar cases of intuitive consensus.
 However, the evidential base grounding such inferences is limited.
-All (or virtually all?2) of our introspective and verbal evidence comes from a single species.
+All (or virtually all?4) of our introspective and verbal evidence comes from a single species.
 The farther we venture beyond the familiar human case, the shakier our ground.
 We have to extrapolate far beyond the scope of our direct introspective and verbal evidence.
-Perhaps an argument for extrapolation to nearby species (apes? all mammals? all vertebrates?) can be made on grounds of evolutionary continuity and morphological and behavioral similarity - if we are willing (but should we be willing?) to bracket concerns from advocates of entity-sparse views.
-Extrapolating beyond the familiar cases to snails (or robots, or weirdly structured aliens - especially if they are incapable of interpretable speech) will inevitably be conjectural and uncertain (see also Nagel 1974; Block 2002/2007; Papineau 2003).
-The uncertainties involved provide basis for ample reasonable doubt among theorists who are antecedently attracted to very different views.
+Perhaps an argument for extrapolation to nearby species